armadsen/ORSSerialPort/README.md

 ### Opening a Port and Setting It Up

 You can get an `ORSSerialPort` instance either of two ways.
-The easiest is to use `ORSSerialPortManager`'s `availablePorts` array (explained below).
+The easiest is to use `ORSSerialPortManager`'s `availablePorts` property (explained below).
 The other way is to get a new `ORSSerialPort` instance using the serial port's BSD device path:

 ```swift
 let port = ORSSerialPort(path: "/dev/cu.KeySerial1")
 ```

-Note that you must give `+serialPortWithPath:` the full path to the device, as shown in the example above.
+Note that you must give `ORSSerialPort.init(path:)` the full path to the device, as shown in the example above.

-After you've got a port instance, you can open it with the `-open` method.
-When you're done using the port, close it using the `-close` method.
+After you've got a port instance, you can open it with the `open()` method.
+When you're done using the port, close it using the `close()` method.

 Port settings such as baud rate, number of stop bits, parity, and flow control settings can be set using the various properties `ORSSerialPort` provides: